Speaking formats at IFA 2026

 Three ways to take the spotlight

-IFA brings together the people shaping tomorrow’s tech and society, from global brands and retailers to media, creators and communities.
-If you have an idea worth sharing, there’s a format built for it.
+IFA brings together the people shaping tomorrow's tech and society, from global brands and retailers to media, creators and communities.
+If you have an idea worth sharing, we have a format built for it.

-All speaker formats draw from the same content tracks for IFA 2026: World of AI & Future of Tech, Retail & Future of Commerce, Marketing & Creativity, Culture & Lifestyle, and Smart & Sustainable Living.
+All speaker formats draw from the same content tracks for IFA 2026: World of Al & Future of Tech, Retail & Future of Commerce, Marketing & Creativity, Culture & Lifestyle, and Smart & Sustainable Living.
 Your topic sets the track.
-Your goal sets the format.
+Your goal sets the format

 Choose your route into the programme: Keynotes for big visions, Press conferences for news and launches, or Stage sessions for dialogue, debate and depth.